kmhabib71/kortexlab/banff/friday-grand-roadmap-for-david.md

 - Retool dashboard unreliable → can't make data-driven decisions

 **This automation roadmap:**
-- ✅ Saves $54,000-75,600/year in time
+- ✅ Saves $64,800-86,400/year in time (195-270% ROI)
 - ✅ Avoids $240k-360k in new hires
 - ✅ Unlocks scalability to 300+ clients
 - ✅ Makes your "same washing machine" vision real
+- ✅ Full Contender API integration (discovered this week!)

-**6 weeks from now, your team gets 100-140 hours/month back to focus on what humans do best: relationships, strategy, growth.**
+**6 weeks from now, your team gets 120-160 hours/month back to focus on what humans do best: relationships, strategy, growth.**

 ---